HaktanAlbayrak/bill-gates-spend-money/README.md

 # BILL GATES SPEND MONEY

 In this project, you can review my bill gates spend money project that I made using react redux-toolkit.
-You can download **npm install** packages to the terminal and install the packages, then you can start the project by typing **npm run dev** in the terminal. this project is the second assignment of the patika.dev redux course.
+You can download **npm install** packages to the terminal, then you can start the project by typing **npm run dev** in the terminal. this project is the second assignment of the patika.dev redux course.

 ## [Project View](https://billgates-spendmoney.netlify.app/)